netvarun/2048-as-a-service/README.md

 =================

 Build powerful 2048 gameplay apps with our simple 2048-as-a-service API.
-Inegrate 2048-functionality into your bash scripts, SoLoMo (social-local-mobile) apps and internet-of-things apps!
+Integrate 2048-functionality into your bash scripts, SoLoMo (social-local-mobile) apps and internet-of-things devices!

 # The API